Session Dates: July 14 - July 27, 2024

 Academic research often focuses on white-minority relations, yet given future demographics, it is of growing importance to understand intra-minority relations.
 We will begin by focusing on the important issues and topics that different groups encounter in the US.
 After grounding the groups in their individual contexts, we will take on various political issues to determine how they work together (or against each other).

-The Identity Politics program in session 2 (July 16 - July 29, 2023) will focus on race, gender, class and other aspects of our identities that intersect in unique ways to influence our political preferences.
+The will focus on race, gender, class, and other aspects of our identities that intersect in unique ways to influence our political preferences.
 During this course, we will examine how these intersecting identities affect political behavior.

 Our Political Science programs are residential in nature, taking place on LMU's Los Angeles-area campus.
 There are no commuter options at this time - all participants are required to live on campus for the duration of their program.